DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 });
 ```

 Note the path: `/api/recipes`.
-Go to that endpoint in your browser to see the data.
+Go to that endpoint in your browser to see the (empty) data.

 ### Import Data